Charles E. Sexey: Marysville

 By 1863 he was on his way to becoming a property developer as evidenced by a newspaper reference to "a building Charles Sexey will erect on D Street."
 This was the Tremont Block on the corner of 2nd Street and Maiden Lane.
 Etchings of the place show a massive construction that was to house the Appeal Steam Printing House, the Daily and Weekly Appeal, F. Buttleman & Co, Wholesale and Retail Licquor Dealers and W.L.
 Lawrence, Harness and Saddlery.

 In 1864 at the Catholic Church in Marysville, Sexey married Jane Frances O’Donnell, born in Ardare, County Donegal, Ireland.
 She was aged 26 and a devout Catholic.

 Sexey went on to become one of the seven trustees of the local woollen mill, a highly successful venture incorporated in the spring of 1867 with a capital stock of $50,000.
 By the time of the 1870 census he is noted as being a 46-year-old Englishman with a 32-year-old wife and a young Chinese cook.
 His assets are $80,000 with $20,000 in real estate.
 He is recorded as resident at 5th near the corner of Maiden Lane.
-There are many records during these years of his buying and selling property in Marysville, such as on 28 January 1870 at 2:20 PM, he purchased the famous 'Ramirez Castle' for $4,125 in gold coin.
+There are many records during these years of his buying and selling property in Marysville, such as on 28 January 1870 at 2:20 p.m., he purchased the famous 'Ramirez Castle' for $4,125 in gold coin.
 In spite of the high cost he and Jane never lived in the house.
 By 1870, it is said he "enjoyed a comfortable standard of living from the wise investments he chose."
 A lithograph shows his home as being built of brick, quite large and occupying a substantial corner site.

 Charles Sexey was naturalised as an American citizen on 3 November 1876, with registration of same not taking place until June 1880.

 The Marysville Appeal Directory of 1878-79 reported that Charles Sexey was a Levee Commissioner born in England who held 280 acre of land.
 William Turner Ellis Jr, a levee commissioner appointed in 1900, wrote of an event when the dam broke and raging waters hurled towards Marysville.
 A telegram was sent to "the mayor or Charles Sexey" giving news of the imminent danger.
 Sexey and several others raced to the town to give warning.
 However, the flood was averted because the levee on the south bank of the Yuba River had broken, allowing water and debris to run through the township of Linda to the Feather River as other floods had done before.

 First appointed a director in August 1881 and having served for at least three years as president, he resigned the Anti-Debris Association on 3 May 1887, saying that the duties of the office were "onerous" and his health had been greatly impaired.
 The Board refused to accept his resignation; nevertheless, he insisted and left on a year-long trip to Europe.
 On 24 July 1888, he caught a chill during a trip to Oban in Scotland and died.